pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

 8. Add the Telink Zephyr remote repository：

-     Download the Telink repo locally as a development branch and update it。
+     Download the Telink repo locally as a development branch and update it.

      ```console
      $ cd ~/zephyrproject/zephyr